mudler/Algorithm-Sat-Backtracking/README.md

 Returns 0 if the expression can't be solved with the given clauses, the model otherwise.

-Will follow a package to help to define proper expressions soon.
+Have a look at [Algorithm::SAT::Expression](https://metacpan.org/pod/Algorithm::SAT::Expression) to see how to use it in a less painful way.

 ## resolve()